 Each chakra is a world of physical, emotional, mental, and spiritual energy that motivates desire.
 For example, the chakra in the pelvis, Swadhisthana, governs the urinary and reproductive organs, sensual pleasure, and creativity.
 The will to individuate, and to go beyond mundane living and create something meaningful comes from Swadhisthana.

 Most of us have one or two dominant chakras and one or two weak chakras.
 Yoga tantra aims to awaken, purify and strengthen each chakra and get them to communicate with each other.
 Along with breath and energy techniques, mantras and yantras are advanced practices that add dimension, strength, and speed to chakra development.

-By engaging in this conscious relationship with your desires and your chakras, and acting from within this wisdom, you are on the path of self mastery, creating better karma for yourself.
+By engaging in a conscious relationship with your chakras and acting from within this wisdom, you not only create better karma, but you also step on the path of self-mastery.